type-challenages

 type StringToArray<S extends string> = S extends `${infer F}${infer R}` ?
 [F, ...StringToArray<R>] : []

-type LengthOfString<S extends string> = StringToArray<S>['length']
+type LengthOfString<S extends string> = StringToArray<S>['length']00300-hard-string-to-number

 Convert a string literal to a number, which behaves like Number.parseInt.

 type ToNumber<S extends string> = S extends `${infer R extends number}` ?
-R : never
+R : never00399-hard-tuple-filter

 Implement a type FilterOut<T, F> that filters out items of the given type F from the tuple T.